Frequently asked questions (FAQs) about VORANIGO®

 IDH1 or IDH2, isocitrate dehydrogenase-1 or isocitrate dehydrogenase-2.

-Can I use VORANIGO in my patients that previously received chemotherapy and/or radiotherapy?
+Can I use VORANIGO in my patients that previously received chemotherapy and/or radiotherapy?2

 Yes.
-There is not an exclusion for patients who received prior therapy.1 VORANIGO is indicated for the treatment of adult and pediatric patients 12 years and older with Grade 2 astrocytoma or oligodendroglioma with a susceptible IDH1 or IDH2 mutation following surgery including biopsy, sub-total resection, or gross total resection.
+There is not an exclusion for patients who received prior therapy.
+VORANIGO is indicated for the treatment of adult and pediatric patients 12 years and older with Grade 2 astrocytoma or oligodendroglioma with a susceptible IDH1 or IDH2 mutation, as detected by an FDA-approved test, following surgery including biopsy, sub-total resection, or gross total resection.

 Read more about patients who may be appropriate for treatment with VORANIGO